NiklasMenard/re-vibe/README.md

    cargo build
    ```

-4. Create a `.env` file in the project root directory and configure the database connection settings, keys and secrets.
+4. Create a `.env` file in the project root directory and configure the database connection settings, keys, and secrets.
 You can use the following template:

    ```env
    # Database connection URL.
 Replace 'username' and 'password' with your PostgreSQL credentials.